acrestudio-jesse/art-like/README.md

 Art-Like

+TODO:
+Add Like buttons
+Add UPDATE USER INFO page
+Link USER with LIKE Document

+UPDATE 10/25

+Login and SignIn have been added from firebase.

 As I continue to develop my front end magic, I'm trying to figure out a way to make logins and likes work within this blog.
 There will be no post mechanism, but this is just for my own learning.

 GOAL: